 \section{Abstract}

-We compute parametric measurements of the Einstein-radius-enclosed total mass for 177 cluster-scale strong gravitational lenses identified by the ChicagO Optically-selected Lenses Located At the Margins of Public Surveys (COOL-LAMPS) collaboration with lens redshifts ranging from $0.2 \lessapprox z \lessapprox 1.0$ using only two measured parameters in each lensing system: the Einstein radius, and the brightest-cluster-galaxy (BCG) redshift.
-We then constrain the Einstein-radius-enclosed luminosity and stellar mass by fitting parametric spectral energy distributions (SEDs) with aperture photometry from the Dark Energy Camera Legacy Survey (DECaLS) in the $g$, $r$, and $z$-band Dark Energy Camera (DECam) filters.
+We estimate the Einstein-radius-enclosed total mass for 177 cluster-scale strong gravitational lenses identified by the ChicagO Optically selected Lenses Located At the Margins of Public Surveys (COOL-LAMPS) collaboration with lens redshifts ranging from $0.2 \lessapprox z \lessapprox 1.0$ using the brightest-cluster-galaxy (BCG) redshift and an observable proxy for the Einstein radius.
+We constrain the Einstein-radius-enclosed luminosity and stellar mass by fitting parametric spectral energy distributions to aperture photometry from the Dark Energy Camera Legacy Survey in the $g$-, $r$-, and $z$-band Dark Energy Camera filters.
 We find that the BCG redshift, enclosed total mass, and enclosed luminosity are strongly correlated and well described by a planar relationship in 3D space.
-We also find that the enclosed total mass and stellar mass are correlated with a logarithmic slope of $0.443\pm0.035$, and the enclosed total mass and stellar-to-total mass fraction are correlated with a logarithmic slope of $-0.563\pm0.035$.
-The correlations described here can be used to validate strong-lensing candidates in upcoming imaging surveys---such as Rubin/Legacy Survey of Space and Time (LSST)---in which an algorithmic treatment of lensing systems will be needed due to the sheer volume of data these surveys will produce.
+We find that the enclosed total mass and stellar mass are correlated with a logarithmic slope of $0.500^{+0.029}_{-0.031}$, and the enclosed total mass and stellar-to-total mass fraction are correlated with a logarithmic slope of $-0.495^{+0.032}_{-0.033}$.
+In tandem with the small radii within which these slopes are constrained, this may suggest invariance in baryon conversion efficiency and feedback strength as a function of cluster-centric radii in galaxy clusters.
+Additionally, the correlations described here should have utility in ranking strong-lensing candidates in upcoming imaging surveys---such as Rubin/Legacy Survey of Space and Time---in which an algorithmic treatment of strong lenses will be needed due to the sheer volume of data these surveys will produce.

-\keywords{Galaxy clusters (\href{http://astrothesaurus.org/uat/584}{584}) --- High-redshift galaxy clusters (\href{http://astrothesaurus.org/uat/2007}{2007}) --- Scaling relations (\href{http://astrothesaurus.org/uat/2031}{2031}) --- Spectral energy distribution (\href{http://astrothesaurus.org/uat/2129}{2129}) --- Strong gravitational lensing (\href{http://astrothesaurus.org/uat/1643}{1643})}
+\keywords{Galaxy clusters (\href{http://astrothesaurus.org/uat/584}{584}) ; High-redshift galaxy clusters (\href{http://astrothesaurus.org/uat/2007}{2007}) ; Scaling relations (\href{http://astrothesaurus.org/uat/2031}{2031}) ; Spectral energy distribution (\href{http://astrothesaurus.org/uat/2129}{2129}) ; Strong gravitational lensing (\href{http://astrothesaurus.org/uat/1643}{1643})}